rooseveltframework/roosevelt/README.md

 - `viewsPath`: Relative path on filesystem to where your view files are located.
   - Default: *[String]* `"mvc/views"`.

-- `secretsDir`: Directory that stores certs, keys, and secrets.
+- `secretsPath`: Directory that stores certs, keys, and secrets.

   - Default: *[String]* `secrets`.